jrandj/redhat/README.md

 1. Modules

     * Modules are essentially tools for particular tasks.
 They usually take parameters and return JSON.
 Modules can be run from the command line or within a playbook.
 Ansible ships with a significant amount of modules by default, and custom modules can also be written.

+	* Each specific task in Ansible is written through a Module.
+Multiple Modules are writtein in sequential order.
+Multiple Modules for related Tasks are called a Play.
+All Plays together make a Playbook.

+	* To run modules through a YAML file:
+        ```shell
+        ansible-playbook example.yml
+        ```

+	* The `--syntax-check` command can be used to check the syntax before running a playbook.

+	* To run a module independently:
+        ```shell
+        ansible myservers -m ping
+        ```

 1. Variables